SloLama/deduplication/README.md

 # Deduplication

-This repository contains the scripts using for performing the near-deduplication with Onion.
+This repository contains the scripts used for performing the near-deduplication with Onion.

 Script *prepare_vert_for_onion.sh* replaces all <text> tags in given vert file with <doc> tags (by using <doc> tags Onion automatically removes all documents with all paragraphs removed).